Variational Nested Dropout: Conclusion

 \section{Conclusion}

-In this paper, we propose a Bayesian nested neural network, which is based on a novel variational ordering unit that explicitly models the weight importance via the Downhill random variable.
-From our model, the weight importance can be learned from data, rather than hand-tuned as with previous methods.
-Experiments show that this framework can improve both accuracy and calibrated predictive uncertainty.
-Future work will study the variational ordering unit in language modeling, sequential data, or generative models where the order is important, e.g., \cite{rai2015large}.
+In this paper, we propose a novel variational nested dropout (VND) that explicitly models the ordered information via our proposed Downhill random variable.
+From our model, the ordered information can be learned from data, rather than hand-tuned as with previous methods \abc{like nested dropout}.
+We validate the effectiveness of the proposed VND on two applciations: constructing nested nets and variational generative models.
+Experiments show that VND can improve both accuracy and calibrated predictive uncertainty for the nested nets.
+It can enhance the performance of VAE in image reconstruction and diversity. \yedit{On the tasks of capturing annotation noise by encoding aleatoric uncertainty, VND-PUNet and \BNNN outperform several variants of UNet and PUNet.} Future work will study the VND in language modeling and sequential data where the ordering is also important, e.g., \cite{rai2015large}.
 The Downhill random variable is a well-suited hidden variable for such applications.

 { }